lajanugen/ai2thor2.1.0-GCP/README.md

 ### Other comments
 * NVIDIA driver could be the main issue.
 Try removing all nvidia drivers and installing from fresh (Eg. Try the specific version above)
-* Sometimes ai2thor may hang at the controller Initialization.
-These set of packages were useful to get around this issue: https://github.com/valtsblukis/hlsm/blob/main/hlsm-alfred.yml
 * Useful links
   * https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-on-Amazon-Web-Service.md
   * https://medium.com/@etendue2013/how-to-run-ai2-thor-simulation-fast-with-google-cloud-platform-gcp-c9fcde213a4a